tgoldenberg/brn-gitbook/chapter_7_establishing_a_database_schema.md

 [commit]() – Fetch conversation data and render in Conversations component

-## 7.5 Adding routing to our Messages View
+## Adding Routing to our Messages View

 Now that we at least have real `conversation` objects, we need to add routing to an individual `conversation` component.

 Let's modify the file `application/components/messages/ConversationRow.js`